 A missing tooth might seem like just an inconvenience if it happens to be out of sight of your smile.
 Unfortunately, the truth is it can be devastating to your overall oral health in the future.

 Your teeth are in a delicate balance in their positions, and can move over time.
-That's why braces work to improve your smile and chewing.
-We capture nature's forces and direct them so your teeth end up in the proper position.

 A missing tooth changes the balance, and that starts the uncontrolled movement of your teeth.
 Some are lucky enough that the balance returns without much damage, but others are not.
 Shifting teeth can lead to too much force on the surrounding teeth, resulting in fractures of fillings or a tooth itself, leading to more extensive and expensive treatment.